Haley 'taking names': Report reveals which nations have America's back at UN – and which ones don't

 According to the report, the country that voted most with the United States in the U.N.
 General Assembly was Israel.
 The other nine on the top 10 list were U.S. allies Micronesia, Canada, Marshall Islands, Australia, United Kingdom, France, Palau, Ukraine and the Czech Republic.

-Asked if the new report could lead to the U.S. cutting funding to the U.N., Stephane Dujarric the spokesman for U.N.
-Secretary-General Antonio Guterres told Fox News that, “Obviously member states vote the way they want to vote.
+Asked if the new report could lead to the U.S. cutting funding to the U.N., Stephane Dujarric, the spokesman for U.N.
+Secretary-General Antonio Guterres, told Fox News that, “Obviously member states vote the way they want to vote.
 For the Secretary General the engagement of the United States, engagement with the United States at the United Nations is critical, it is very important.”
 He concluded “that as for the scale of assessment, that’s a member state issue.”

 Jonathan Wachtel, a former director of communications for Haley at the U.S. Mission to the U.N., told Fox News that as the United States is the largest contributor and most powerful member of the world body, “it is understandable that frustration arises when Washington's foreign policy goals come under assault at the institution.”